-- 6.1 If you voice suspicion in good faith but it is not confirmed by the investigation, no action will be taken against you. - 6.2 If the investigation concludes that you have fabricated the allegations, disciplinary action may be taken against you.
+- 6.1 If you voice suspicion in good faith but it is not confirmed by the investigation, no action will be taken against you. - 6.2 If the investigation concludes that you - did not have a reasonable belief that your allegations tended to show the wrongdoing at 2.2, or - did not make your allegations (whether they are true or not) in good faith the allegations may not be pursued and/or disciplinary action may be taken against you.